Island Life

 About Alderney

 The northernmost of the Channel Islands and only 8 miles (11 km) from France, Alderney has a charm all of its own, not least the cobbled Georgian streets in St Anne, the capital.
-Although not much larger than Sark with an area of 3 square miles and just 3 1/2 miles (5 km long) by 1 1/2 miles (3 km) wide (, the population of 2,400 is approximately four times greater but nevertheless live a peaceful existence.
-Most live in historic capital St Annes.
+Although not much larger than Sark with an area of 3 square miles and just 3 1/2 miles (5 km long) by 1 1/2 miles (3 km) wide, the population of 2,400 is approximately four times greater but nevertheless live a peaceful existence.
+Most live in historic quaint capital of St Annes.

 It has all the winning ingredients of a rich history and wildlife, beautiful scenery and beaches, cosy accommodation and genuine hospitality.